zushicat/cologne-trees-REST-API/cologne-treemap-api/README.md

 - install latest version of docker
 - (maybe: docker --> preferences --> allowcate more memory)

-### If you are using Visual Studio Code
-- (If you are using OSX, install with brew cask install visual-studio-code)
-- Useful Extensions: Python, REST Client
-- If you want to use REST Client for easy http request (recommended):
-    - Create file with extension .http (i.e. test_request.http)
-    - Copy request text from below into file
-    - "Send Request" will appear in file: click to request (tab with response will open)

 ### Start Docker Container
 - Change into directory "cologne-treemap-api"